halperta/rhe309k-fall2014/site/syllabus.md

 ###Major Assignments

 Students will write and revise one 4-7 page analytic essay.
-They will write and revise a publishing portfolio containing one interview and three articles.
-They will also complete a research proposal, an interview proposal, and two short writing assignments.
+They will write and revise a publishing portfolio containing one interview profile and three articles.
+They will also complete a research proposal, an interview, and two short writing assignments.
+They will also present their research to the class.

 ##Grading